 3. “Shame on you, Stop That” – Pfui (fooey)

 This is similar to the “no” (nein) command.
 However, this is more of a heat-of-the-moment command in comparison.
 In other words, you can teach a dog no and say it calmly or use it for relatively mundane things.
 “Pfui” for a police dog could save the dog’s life, fellow officers, or civilians.

 4. “Go On, Blind Search” – Voran (For ahn)

 This is used to train police dogs but is also used in competition.
 A blind search is when an object is stashed behind a blind for the dog to find and retrieve.
-This is one method to train dogs proficient in search or rescue situations.
+This is one method to train dogs to be proficient in search or rescue situations.

 5. “Go Forward or Go Out” – Voraus (for ows)

 Dogs respond to this command by running to retrieve a visible target, often from a standstill or within a vehicle.

 Searching for things is very important for sniffing and hunting dogs.
 Dogs that excel in a particular line of work will be trained to work on those strengths.
 Drug sniffing and search dogs are stapled positions occupied by breeds with a more powerful sense of smell than other breeds.
 However, searching by sight is also a training point for police dogs.

 Specific search commands are- Article Search: Such Verloren and Find narcotics: Such Rauschgift.

 7. “Watch or Pay Attention” – Achtung (ahk toong)